Onemanwolf/Strategy/README.md

 # Strategy Pattern

-Strategy Pattern implementation pracitce ths not perfect by no means but an example of way to use a strategy I welcome your feedback
+Strategy Pattern implementation pracitce this example isn't perfect by no means but an example of way to use a strategy.
+I welcome your feedback

 ## Two Strategies in the example: